kx-amplifier: A very high performance 28 Watt class A Current Feedback Amplifier

 Some Notes About the Power Transformer

-Antek also provide transformers with GOSS bands, interwinding screen and an optional steel cases for the transformer – you can see the details on their website
+Antek, based in the USA, also provide transformers with GOSS bands, interwinding screen and an optional steel cases for the transformer – you can see the details on their website

 As always, if you have any questions, don’t hesitate to contact me.
 Happy building!